nextgenhealthcare/connect/server/docs/README.txt

 /server-lib: Mirth Connect server libraries
 /webapps: Directory exposed by the embedded web server to host webapps

-Note for running Mirth Connect in Java 9 or greater:

-You will need to copy the options from mcservice-java9+.vmoptions and append them to either mcserver.vmoptions or mcservice.vmoptions, depending on your deployment, and then restart Mirth Connect.

-In order to use the Mirth Connect Command Line Interface, you will need to create a new file named mccommand.vmoptions in the Mirth Connect root directory.
-Copy all of the options from mcservice-java9+.vmoptions into mccommand.vmoptions and save before launching the Command Line Interface.

 3. Starting Mirth Connect
 ==================================================